dwyl/hapi-register/README.md

 ## Why?

-*Many* people still prefer to use their email address when registering to use an app or service - as opposed to logging in with their Google account for example.
+*Many* people still prefer to use their email address when registering to use an app or service - as opposed to logging in with their Google (or other) account.
 This plugin/module helps *simplify* that process.

+#### Why use a Plugin for something *this* Simple?

+Simple answer is: We have tested it.
+Provide good examples and are committed to maintaining it so you don't have to think about it.

+Given that you have ***full control*** over what fields are accepted/required and how the request gets handled, there is *no downside*.

 ## What?

-***Simple, Tested & Maintained*** email (+ password) registration you can add to a Hapi.js app in *minutes*.
+***Simple, Tested & Maintained*** email registration you can add, configure and use in your Hapi.js app in *minutes*.

 ## How? (*Usage*)